spatialstatisticsupna/Multivariate_spatio_temporal_P_spline/R/Readme.md

 # R code

 This folder contains the necessary R functions to fit the multivariate spatio-temporal areal models described in Vicente et al. (2021), and to reproduce the results.
+Computations were run using R-4.0.4 and the R-INLA version 21.02.23.

 The ```data_Psplines.RData``` file contains the following R objects: